csdul/csdul_introduction/README.md

 ![Incorporation Process](https://github.com/user-attachments/assets/1074f403-a706-4687-8097-e7027ddee57a)

+### How Are CSDUL Indicators Organized?

+Each indicator and model in the **CSDUL** is organized into the following folders:

+- **Codes**: Contains scripts or algorithms used to calculate and process the indicator.
+- **Documents**: Includes detailed documentation outlining the methodology, purpose, and any relevant notes for the indicator.
+- **Tables or Datasets**: Contains the data used for calculating or representing the indicator.
+- **Support Files** (if applicable): Provides additional resources such as configuration files, reference data, or supplementary models.

+This repository is collaboratively developed by the **Nodes** and the **Hub**, ensuring an integrated approach to data management and indicator development.

 If you have any questions or requests, please feel free to contact the CSDUL team:

 - **Contact Email**: [daniel.yc@usask.ca](mailto:daniel.yc@usask.ca)